Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 “Without an emphasis program, we can see a hazard and address it if we are already in a workplace, but this gives us the ability to proactively go to these workplaces and see what heat protections they have in place.”

-He explained that the emphasis program allows inspectors to ask for help and have a say in their occupational safety conditions and implementation methods.
+He explained that the emphasis program allows inspectors to request assistance and have a say in their occupational safety conditions and implementation methods.

 OSHA compliance workers are currently doing consultations with employers.

-These consultations include visiting worksites and explaining what needs to be done in order to make it safer.
+These consultations include visiting worksites and explaining what needs to be done to make them safer.

 However, formal inspections that can result in citations for violations will begin soon.